 Our Girls football team were successful through out their indoor football league competing against seven different schools at Barnwell school.

 Sport for all

-On Thursday 3rd November 2016, Children from Hetton Lyons Primary School took part in the Sunderland School Games Key Stage 2 Sportsability Festival.
+During November, Children from Hetton Lyons Primary School took part in the Sunderland School Games Key Stage 2 Sportsability Festival.
 The children demonstrated their skills in a range of different activities.
 Many Children achieved personal bests.
-The children then went on to compete on Friday 18th November 2016 the Sportshall Athletics Parallel Challenge at Temple Park, South Shields.
+The children then went on to compete in the the Sportshall Athletics Parallel Challenge at Temple Park, South Shields.
 They were a credit to the school.

 In addition to the timetable below the children in Year 4 go swimming every week and the children in Year 6 do outdoor adventure activities in the summer term.

 P.E.
 Timetable 2018/19

 Sport Calendar 2018/19